jaxonL/adventofcode/README.md

 Unsure why my second part got me a memory error, as shown below.
 Maybe I never reach the combination of recipe scores?
 I even looked through the solutions and tried with their line of code (which led to the error).

 ![Part 2 memory error](https://github.com/jaxonL/adventofcode/raw/master/days/14/part2_memErr.png)

+December 17 edit: so.
+A kind soul pointed out my erroneous way of thinking.
+Indeed, we may be adding not one, but two values at a time to the recipe scores.
+Therefore, I would have to get a match not only from the last character, but also from the second to last character in the case that we add scores > 9 to the list.